mlemgroup/mlem/README.md

 ## License

-Mlem is licensed under [Commons Clause](https://commonsclause.com).

-This means that Mlem is open-source and you can do whatever you want with its source, like modifying it, contributing to it etc., but you can't sell Mlem or modified versions of it.
+Mlem is fully open-source, licensed under GPL 3.0 with an addendum for compliance with the Apple App Store.
+See LICENSE for details.